-Welcome to the final edition of our five-part blog series: The Mesothelioma Journey.
+Welcome to the final edition of our 5 part blog series: The Mesothelioma Journey.
 Each week we recreated the mesothelioma survivor journey of Allen, a 65-year-old from Corpus Christi, Texas.
 We followed Allen’s journey from the first contact with asbestos to treatment for pleural mesothelioma.
 Now, we conclude his mesothelioma journey by sharing his survivor story.

 Post-Treatment Actions For Survivors

 Patients who have completed treatment will continue attending follow-up appointments so that the doctor can keep a close eye on possible cancerous activity.
 During these visits, the doctor will ask questions about symptoms and do an examination.

 The doctor may order blood tests and imaging tests, such as CT scans and PET scans.
 These tests can determine a possible return of cancer.
 Post-treatment checkups typically start frequently, but the time in-between visits may stretch further with no activity.

 Allen visits his doctor for his first post-treatment checkup.
 His doctor gives him a physical exam, followed by an order for a CT scan.
 Allen appears to be in good health, and the CT images show no sign of recurrence.

 Patients undergoing post-treatment care can be proactive by learning the symptoms that could indicate cancer has returned.
 Patients who experience long-lasting or chronic side effects can learn how to manage symptoms.